andreasvc/disco-dop/README.md

 - `eval.py`:             Discontinuous evaluation.
 Reports F-scores and other metrics.
 Accepts `EVALB` parameter files:
                          `python eval.py negra-corpus.export sample/plcfrs.export proper.prm`
-- `fragments.py`:        Finds recurring or common fragments in one or more treebanks.
-It can be used with discontinuous as well as Penn-style bracketed treebanks.
 - `demos.py`:            Contains examples of various formalisms encoded in LCFRS grammars.
 - `gen.py`:              An experiment in generation with LCFRS.